 However, if you’re staying in the same zone, you won’t have to pass through customs.
 For example, you could fly from Detroit (DTW) to Cairo (CAI) with a flight connection in Paris (CDG).
-Since you won’t have to pass customs in CDG, the travel ban won’t apply to you.
+Since you won’t have to pass customs in CDG, the travel restrictions in France won’t apply to you.

 A Quick Word of Advice on Connecting Flights

 I highly recommend avoiding booking two different tickets with connecting flights in Europe during COVID-19.
 Often times, travel websites will mix and match flights to give you cheaper options.
 That’s not a good idea in this case.
 Here are the problems:

 - Your first airline may not allow you to board the first flight, since they cannot necessarily guarantee your departure from whichever country your first flight goes to.

 - If you have any checked baggage, you will have to arrange for both airlines to transfer the baggage for you at your connecting airport.
 Otherwise you have to go through customs to retrieve and re-check your bag in – which means you need to meet the travel restrictions of your connecting country.